User Defined Conversions in C++

 }

-But, given we have overloaded an appropriate typecast operator, the compiler will allow this weird code, and we might have introduced a bug.
+But, given we have provided an appropriate constructor, the compiler will allow this code, and we might have introduced a bug.

 Worse, the implicit conversion can be done through an intermediate type.
 This will also compile without error or warning:

-This is because a boolean can be converted to a float, and then a float can be converted to a vector.
+This is because a bool can be converted to a float, and the float can then be converted to a Vector.

 If a developer writes code like this, it is almost certainly a mistake on their part.
 We want the compiler to prevent it.
 Let's see how we can set that up.